 DO NOT use penetrating oils, as these can be corrosive. - (2) Periodically remove and clean the vacuum face plate pins.
 These can seize in place after continuous use and become difficult to remove.
 A pin vise is recommended for removing and replacing these pins.
 Replace the pins, making sure they are seated deep enough not to damage the diamond saw blade or the cup wheel during operation of the rocker arm.
 The pins should not extend beyond the thickness of the microscope slides in use.
 They should always be seated slightly below slide level so that they do not come in contact with the saw blade or cup wheel during operation. - (3) When operating this equipment, keep coolant return hoses free of foreign material buildup.
 Coolant should never be allowed to accumulate in the coolant catch pan to the level of the rocker arm assembly bearings.
 Keep drain clear, and remove excess chip material from catch pan after use each day. - (4) If the coolant traps overflow into the vacuum pump, simply place your finger over the exhaust nozzle of the pump, creating pressure to blow the coolant from the unit.
 Remove the vacuum hose from the pump during this procedure.
 If, after a period of time, the vacuum does not seem to be drawing air properly, some internal components may have either weakened or clogged.
 Repair or replacement may be required. - (5) Keep micrometer slide advance free of dirt and grit by cleaning periodically with compressed air. - (6) NEVER LOOSEN BOLTS on the machine (except when changing saw blades or grinding wheels), especially on the rocker arm assembly.
-Alignment of this assembly with the cutting surface is critical.
+Alignment of this assembly with the diamond cup wheel is critical.
 If a suspected problem with alignment occurs, refer to the troubleshooting portion of this manual first for possible causes.
 If procedural steps do not correct the problem, contact Ward's Customer Service Department for technical assistance.
 DO NOT attempt alignment repairs without factory assistance.
-Most such repairs can only be done by factory-trained personnel.
+Most such repairs can only be done by factory-trained personnel. - (7) Check the rubber "V" belt between motor and spindle periodically for proper tension or signs of wear.
+Keep foreign materials out of the drive belt housing to avoid damage to belt or pulleys.